Best GPU Temperature For Gaming

 If your screen suddenly turns black, you should consider that as a gentle warning from your GPU that you’re overdoing it and need to cool off (pun intended).

-A more drastic scenario is your GPU being permanently damaged by the heat instead of calling for a timeout.
+A more extreme scenario is your GPU being permanently damaged by the heat instead of calling for a timeout.
 Fortunately, this is mostly a thing of the past due to much higher manufacturing standards and built-in protection.

 Recommended Reads